There’s an endless number of films to watch, but amongst this vast selection are a few ‘must-see’ movies worth checking off your list.

 Deciding to pose as a substitute music teacher at a private elementary school, he secretly begins to train his students as hard rock musicians.

-A bond begins to form between Finn and his students as they train for the local Battle of the Bands competition.
+Finn develops a bond with his students as they train for the local Battle of the Bands competition.
 The film proved so popular that it has also been turned into a theatre production.

-Movies are great at sparking our imagination, initiating interesting conversations, and transporting us to exciting worlds from the comfort of our own sofa.
-But with so many choices, making a decision on film night can be tricky.
+Movies are great at sparking our imagination, initiating interesting conversations, and transporting us to exciting worlds from the comfort of our sofa.
+But, with so many choices, making a decision about what to watch on film night can be tricky.

 If you’re unsure where to start, it’s always worth adding a few must-see movies to your list.
 After all, these films are popular for a reason.
 Even if they don’t turn out to be your cup of tea, at least you can enjoy a night snuggled up on the sofa with a bowl of popcorn…

-If none of these have sparked your interest, head over to the film, TV, and theatre section of our website, where you’ll find lists of comedy, feel-food, and history films.
+If none of these have sparked your interest, head over to the film, TV, and theatre section of our website, where you’ll find more lists of film inspiration as well as film and TV reviews.